likhithgowdahr005-create/ChipCraft-RTL-Labs/Module 1/Lab 01/README.md

 ---

-# RTL Design
+# RTL Design File

-The Verilog design file is available in:
+The Verilog HDL design is available in:

 ```
 Source_Code/and_gate_design.v